dmarcini/shopping-list/README.md

 # Shopping Lists Manager

-Full responsive dynamic website for managing shopping lists.
+Full responsive website for managing shopping lists.
 <br>
 This application doesn't need any registration and login.
 All the lists you create will be saved in your browser memory